Hidden Harm - Working with Substance Misusing Parents

 To provide delegates with the communication skills and practical strategies to effectively support families where substance misuse is an issue.

-- Understanding the impact of substance misuse on children (including development) and how to communicate with the Child
+- To introduce key information about the impact of substance misuse on children and families

-- Be able to create an action plan using practical case studies and identify ways to improve family focussed working.
+• Creating an action plan using practical case studies and identify ways to improve family focussed working at your service

 BSCP Instructions to Delegates Attending Face to Face Training: